 In September 2017, our sponsor purchased 5,750,000 founder shares for an aggregate purchase price of \$25,000, or approximately \$0.004 per share.
+In June 2018, we effectuated a 1.125-for-1 dividend of our ordinary shares resulting in an aggregate of 6,468,750 founder shares outstanding and held by our initial shareholders.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
 As such, our sponsor will own 20% of our issued and outstanding shares after this offering (assuming it does not purchase units in this offering).
-If we increase or decrease the size of the offering, we will effect a capitalization or share surrender or redemption or other appropriate mechanism, as applicable with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares our sponsor at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 Our sponsor does not intend to purchase any units in this offering.